Kiwi jumps on higher-than-expected inflation

 Today’s focus will be on quarterly Australian business confidence numbers due at 1.30pm.

 The NZDAUD has recently traded to two-month highs with a 1.8% gain over the last 48 hours.

 From overseas, the US Philly Fed Manufacturing Index and unemployment claims will be the major events.

-For more on February's upcoming events, please download out latest Risk Events Calendar.
+For more information on upcoming market events, please download our April Risk Calendar.

 Deliver the Daily Currency Market Analysis to my Inbox